Kanchenjunga Base Camp Trek

 Trip Overview

-We warmly welcome you to join our Kanchenjunga Trek, leading you to base camp of world’s 3rd highest peak.
+We warmly welcome you to join our Kanchenjunga Base Camp Trek also known as Kanchenjunga Circuit Trekking, leading you to the base camp of world’s 3rd highest peak.
 We are excited to guide you through one of the most adventurous and strenuous trek.
 This journey will take you through the lush green forests, where you'll encounter exotic wildlife and unique plant species.
 Interact with the local people, who will greet you with open arms and share their rich heritage and culture with you.

 Deep into the eastern Himalayan region, you'll go through one of the most rugged and difficult terrains.
 During the trek, you'll get a chance to witness this region's local wildlife, vast landscape, and remarkable culture.
 You pass through a landscape that has green meadows, rivers, waterfalls, rhododendrons, and birch and pine forests.
 Get mesmerized by the mighty Kanchenjunga, including some other peaks like Faktanglung, Yalung Kang, Kangbachen, Kirat Chuli, Jongsang, Kabru, Gimigela, Doma, etc.